Sahara Desert

 Temple of Qasr Dush

 Qasr Dush is one of two old architectural wonders in the Kharga Oasis that attracts the greatest number of visitors.
-That isn’t to say the oasis isn’t full with things to see.
+That isn’t to say the oasis isn’t full of things to see.
 After all, ancient sites abound in the surrounding desert.
 These two locations, on the other hand, are popular because they are well-preserved and accessible.

 Black Desert